ben03500/SmartShopETLProject/README.md

 ## Design Decision

 The goal is to create a minimalistic ETL pipeline using an object-oriented approach instead of the more common procedural method.
-This makes the code easier to handle and extend since each class acts like a self-contained module that would foster the reusability of components.
+This makes the code easier to extend their functionality since each class acts like a self-contained module that would foster the reusability of components.
 The key ETL logic for processing this transaction data is encapsulated within the `ETLOrchestrator` class.
 The class consists of properties that manage the lifecycle of data frames—from the raw input loaded by the `DataFactory` class through the transformation and to the final state ready for outbound